 Apps are most frequently marketed and downloaded through platform-specific “App Stores”.
 Before an app can be housed within an app store, it must meet requirements set by the app store host.
 The app store is one primary source of product information for consumers to decide whether they want to install the app.

-Informing Consumers/Users
+3.3.1 Product Information

 This category is about providing information about the product to consumers and also other parties (e.g., governments, consumer or provider organizations) who have interest in potential purchase, use, endorsement, or recommendation of apps.
 The experience of installing an app begins at an app store, and completes on a user device.
-See also the Conditions and Agreements section of this specification for guidance regarding Conditions and Agreements that usually appear as part of the App Store experience.
-CMHAFF does not specify exactly how product information is conveyed, e.g., app store, web site, online help
+See also the Conditions and Agreements section of this specification for guidance regarding Conditions and Agreements that usually appear as part of the app store experience.
+CMHAFF does not specify exactly how product information is conveyed, e.g., app store, web site, online help.

 Conformance